 Natural Fungicide for Black Root Rot

-While you can always opt for chemical fungicides, we recommend a natural fungicide.
-Natural fungicides are eco-friendly, cheap, readily available, and enhance soil quality.
+Do you know natural fungicides are eco-friendly, cheap, readily available, and enhance soil quality?

 Here are a few options you can try to treat Monstera root rot.